WHAT TO SEE IN THE JEWISH QUARTER OF JERUSALEM

 The quarter was built during the times of the great king Herods. the high society, mostly the high priests the Cohens were the residents who enjoyed luxury and private facilities such as Roman baths, private housing, private toilets, and ritual pools

 This is the perfect place to learn about different Jewish layers and not only the typical sites, this museum has an air conditioner perfect for hot days and very simple exhibits for kids and adults.

 PREPARE FOR SHOPPING IN THE JEWISH QUARTER - THE CARDO

-Experience the most well-preserved street from the Roman times of the old city, the "Cardo" was a name given by the Romans to the main roads and translated as "Heart" during the ancient times the street Begun from the Damascus gate all the way to the zion gate and basically crossed the entire city! the street was the central part of the city and the main trading location for decades, today you can find archeological excavations from different periods, an amazing byzantine map called "Madaba", a roman authentic pillar with arches in between symbolizing the location of old fancy shops.
+Experience the most well-preserved street from the Roman times of the old city, the "Cardo" was a name given by the Romans to the main roads and translated as "Heart" during the ancient times the street Begun from the Damascus gate to the zion gate and crossed the entire city! the street was the central part of the city and the main trading location for decades, today you can find archeological excavations from different periods, an amazing byzantine map called "Madaba", a roman authentic pillar with arches in between symbolizing the location of old fancy shops.